 Change of curriculum depends on your academic standing and the availability of space in the curriculum to which you intend to transfer.
-If you meet the transfer criteria stated in this catalog, such as prerequisite courses and CUNY requirements, and meet with a counselor/advisor, you may file the appropriate application with the registrar during the designated filing period.
+If you meet the transfer criteria stated in this catalog, such as prerequisite courses and CUNY requirements, and consult with a counselor/advisor, you may file the appropriate application with the registrar during the designated filing period.
 SEEK students must consult with their SEEK advisor before making changes in curriculum.
+Changes of curriculum for a current semester must be approved and submitted to the Office of the Registrar before the 20th calendar day of the semester.
+After this date. all curriculum changes will be applied to the following semester.